-Chair of Governors
+Chair of Corporation

 Andrew is an experienced senior manager within the telecommunications sector with experience in strategy, planning and leading large operational units.
 Some of his key expertise includes: business planning, manpower planning, leadership of large organisations and contracts, management information and analysis.
 He went to school in Bootle and went on to achieve a BA(Hons) Degree in Business Management and an MBA.

 Rachael joined Hugh Baird College in February 2020 as Principal and Chief Executive.
 Rachael has over 15 years’ experience in the further education sector and is no stranger the Liverpool City Region, having grown up in Bootle and completing her A-levels at Hugh Baird College.

 Rachael has overall responsibility for the strategic direction of the College.
 She is passionate about ensuring students develop relevant knowledge and skills that will enable them to progress in the future.

 Pamela, the youngest female at the time, passed her Banking Exams at Martins Bank, later absorbed into Barclays.
 These exams were recognised as equivalent to a BSc degree.
 She received an MBE for her transition from the steering group's Chairman to the Chairman of the Friends of MMM, contributing to the establishment of the Merseyside Maritime Museum — part of the only National Museums outside London.
 Pamela has lectured in Canada, France, and the UK on the integration of museum academics with professional volunteers.
 Widowed at a young age, she re-entered the job market as a Socio-Economic Consultant.
 Her feasibility studies attracted significant inward investment for Merseyside and nationally, addressing diverse cultural issues in communities.
 Pamela's high-level contacts span various sectors.